Cool-Cole/ChaCha/README.md

 Do not use this in production code!
 I am not a Cryptographer and only a novice at C, as such this code is probably really bad!
 This is just a learning project.

 # Implemented
-* ChaCha 8, 12, 20, with a 256 bit private key, 96 bit nonce and 32 bit counter.
+* The ChaCha encryption algorithim with a 256 bit private key, 96 bit nonce and 32 bit counter.
 * Encryption of variable length byte arrays in memory
 * File encryption tested and confirmed working!
 (On my i9-9900K I can achieve a throughput of about 500 Mibibytes per second when encrypting files from my SSD.)
 * Takes user input as a command line program